strexx/IoT-NodeMCU/README.md

-# Tutorial: How to create a televsion distance parental control interface with NodeMCU
+# Tutorial: How to create a televsion distance monitor with NodeMCU

 If you want to check up on your kiddos watching television while you're not at home, this is a solution that might come in handy.
 Kids don't realize sitting close to the television is bad for your eyes.
 Therefore I've created an interface to show you how close your